jolan-du-bois/tap-aircall/README.md

 See the [dev guide](https://sdk.meltano.com/en/latest/dev_guide.html) for more instructions on how to use the SDK to develop your own taps and targets.

+## Utilization

+As explained above, this tap can be used in two different ways: `catalog` which retrieves all the data, and `state` which retrieves only the data since the last update.
+This second option allows fetching only the missing data every time the tap is run, making it a preferable choice.
+Nevertheless, it is important to note that any update made to an element in Aircall will not be considered when retrieving data via `state`.
+In other words, if one wishes to be able to retrieve all data, including updates, it is necessary to run the tap on the entire dataset every time.
+The only field for which there are no updates in the strictest sense (or at least no interesting updates to retrieve) is the 'Call' field.
+This field also happens to be the one containing the most data by far.
+Therefore, it is advised for the user to use `catalog` for the `User`, `Tag`, `Team`, `Contact`, and `Number` fields, but to use `state` for the `Call` field.